-She has specialised in military martial arts, combat shooting instructor, scuba diving and fire fighting etc.
+She has specialized in military martial arts, combat shooting instructor, scuba diving and fire fighting etc.

 She is also a certified doctor in conventional medicine and has a Management degree (MBA in Crisis Management).
-She has written many books on terrorism, close combat operation trainings, unarmed combats etc.
+She has written many books on terrorism, close combat operation training, unarmed combats etc.

 Punita Arora (1st Women Lieutenant General of the Army)